Posted 10 October 2024

 Are there orange pistes in france?

 Generally no, although they can appear in resorts share borders with Austria and Switzerland, orange pistes are even more advanced than Black.
 They tend to be totally wild, ungroomed and left to the elements.
-If your insurance has restrictions around off-piste this is the closest you can get!
+If your insurance has restrictions around off-piste this is the closest you can get to a true outback experience!

 Are their black diamond pistes in france?